Holography, Brick Wall and a Little Hierarchy Problem: Brick Walls

 In recent papers, we have argued that the brick wall is a useful ingredient for building toy models for black hole microstates \cite{Burman1, Burman2}: see also closely related work in \cite{Adepu}.
 The brick wall as introduced by 't Hooft \cite{tHooft} is a Dirichlet boundary condition for fields outside the event horizon.
 We will work with a single scalar field in this paper, but generalization to more (free) fields is straightforward.
 In the following we will often consider the BTZ black hole and use notation adapted to it, but the observations generalize to more general black holes \cite{Pradipta-holomorphic}.

 The main point of \cite{Burman1, Burman2} was that quantum fields with such a brick wall boundary condition can be used to motivate toy model spectra that precisely reproduce the thermodynamics and exterior smooth horizon correlators\footnote{More precisely, the correlators in the exterior region of the black hole are indistinguishable from smooth horizon correlators up to corrections that are exponentially suppressed in the entropy, till the Page time.
 This matches expectations from eigenstate thermalization \cite{Deutsch}.} of black holes, while working within a non-lossy setting.
 In \cite{Burman1, Burman2}, the following observations were emphasized as key features of a brick wall(-inspired) spectrum: \begin{itemize} \item The spectrum of normal modes is quasi-degenerate in the angular quantum number $J$.
-This is the underlying origin of the area-law for entropy.
+This is the underlying origin of the area law for entropy\footnote{The normal mode spectrum has a weak dependence on the $J$-quantum number because gravitational redshift near the horizon effectively suppresses the growth of modes along one of the spatial directions.
+This is the dynamical origin of the area law in brickwall models.
+Importantly, area scaling is {\em not} a result of any cutoff along $J$-direction, i.e. $J_{\rm cut}$ or $J_{\rm sat}$ (later in the text): it is the {\em coefficient} of the area law that these quantities determine.
+In comparison, Planckian black body obeys volume law because the modes can grow linearly along all the spatial directions.}.
 (See also \cite{tHooft, Pradipta1}.) \item The exact spectrum --in particular, its precise (weak) $J$-dependence-- is only known numerically.
 This makes working with the exact partition function, difficult.
 On the other hand, if one simply {\em assumes} exact degeneracy in $J$, the partition function (naturally) diverges, and therefore an explicit $J_{\rm cut}$ is needed.
 This $J_{\rm cut}$ was fixed in \cite{Burman1, Burman2} by the demand that the coefficient of Bekenstein-Hawking entropy comes out right.
 This completely fixes the normal mode spectrum and the calculations, successfully. \end{itemize}

 [In Appendix \ref{sec:Jcut} of this paper, we will note that the $J_{\rm cut}$ can also be understood in a different way.
 It can also be fixed by the demand that we only retain the (degenerate-in-$J$) normal modes that satisfy a basic requirement: that at a given $J$ they are not {\em below} the potential\footnote{This observation was first made by one of us (VG) in unpublished work with Suman Das and CK.}.
 This connects with 't Hooft's own approach, which adopted a semi-classical Sommerfeld quantization path to obtain the area law for normal modes.
 We will explain later in Appendix \ref{sec:tHooft} that the real utility of 't Hooft's semi-classicality demand is that it makes the resulting {\em approximate} normal modes, more degenerate than the {\em actual} normal modes, aligning it with our two bullet points above.
 In particular, the semi-classical normal modes go ``under" the potential just as the degenerate modes do, naturally providing a cut-off in $J$.]